 While basic computer literacy is a prerequisite of any type of higher education and is necessary in any career field, the above programs will be especially useful to aspiring construction managers who want to stay ahead of the curve.

-Classroom learning isn’t going to be enough to make you into a great construction manager.
+Classroom learning is just one facet of a construction management education.
 This is a hands-on career, and some hands-on experience will be necessary for any student to reach their real potential in this field.
-Some ways to get experience in construction management before entering school or even while you’re in college are:
+Some ways to get experience in construction management before entering school or even while you’re in college include the following: